DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction

 We first fed VO neural models a sequence of 5 images for initialisation, and then let them predict the next 5 and 10 states without any further observations (i.e. trajectory prediction).
 All models including baselines were trained on the training set of the KITTI dataset, and tested on the sub-sequences of 10 or 15 frames, generated from the testing set.
 In order to compare with LSTM baselines fairly, the structures and hyperparameters of baseline models are kept the same as our models except the DynaNet module.

-Table \ref{tab: motion prediction} illustrates the quantitative results of our approaches, comparing with LSTM based models.
-We report the RMSE of relative positions of the next 5 or 10 steps predicted by neural networks.
-As shown in Table \ref{tab: motion prediction}, it is clear that our proposed models perform better than LSTM based models in visual egomotion prediction.
+Table \ref{tab: motion prediction} illustrates the quantitative results of our approaches, comparing with LSTM based and {``LSTM+Attention" based} models.
+We report the RMSE of relative positions of the next 5 and 10 steps predicted by neural networks.
+As shown in Table \ref{tab: motion prediction}, it is clear that our proposed models perform better than both LSTM based and {``LSTM+Attention" based} models in visual egomotion prediction.
 Especially, our Dirichlet model outperforms others by a large margin.
 This is because the resampled transition matrix from the Dirichlet distribution ensures the learned dynamical model to be stable, and hence gives rise to long-term prediction in higher accuracy.